God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.

 22 Be sure to set aside a tenth of all that your fields produce each year.23 Eat the tithe of your grain, new wine and olive oil, and the firstborn of your herds and flocks in the presence of the Lord your God at the place he will choose as a dwelling for his Name, so that you may learn to revere the Lord your God always.
 24 But if that place is too distant and you have been blessed by the Lord your God and cannot carry your tithe (because the place where the Lord will choose to put his Name is so far away), 25 then exchange your tithe for silver, and take the silver with you and go to the place the Lord your God will choose.
 26 Use the silver to buy whatever you like: cattle, sheep, wine or other fermented drink, or anything you wish.
 Then you and your household shall eat there in the presence of the Lord your God and rejoice.
 27 And do not neglect the Levites living in your towns, for they have no allotment or inheritance of their own.
 (Deut.
 14:22-27)

 To modernize the above passage, picture church goers hosting a tailgate party in the church parking lot (car park) and taking the tithe money and buying and eating items for the tailgate party!
-Pastors would definitely oppose such a thing!
+Many pastors of a certain type would definitely oppose such a thing!

 Next, Deut.
 14:28-29 also spells out a small welfare state or at least a safety net.
 Apparently the tither was not allowed to eat the tithe every third year.